gtonkinhill/TCGA_analysis/README.md

 **To investigate this further I wanted to consider three main points**

-1.  **How robust is the supervised normalisation method to confounding batch effects?**
+1)  **How robust is the supervised normalisation method to confounding batch effects?**

-2.  **Given the presence of confounding batch effects, can we use the ‘normal’ (non-cancerous) tissue control samples to account for unwanted batch effects in the original count data?**
+2)  **Given the presence of confounding batch effects, can we use the ‘normal’ (non-cancerous) tissue control samples to account for unwanted batch effects in the original count data?**

-3.  **If we can, is there still a strong signal of cancer specific microbial signatures?**
+3)  **If we can, is there still a strong signal of cancer specific microbial signatures?**

-In theory, with a good study design including many control samples, it should be possible to correct for batch effects including human contamination.
-However, when the there are confounding correlations between batch effects and the variable of interest this becomes very difficult.

-In particular, the use of supervised normalisation techniques when such confounding correlations are present is problematic as it can generate artificial signatures.

 ## 1. Supervised normalisation